Upcoming Cyclones in India 2024: Recent Cyclone Updates

 • The proposed name should be neutral to Politics and political figures, Religious beliefs, Cultures, and Gender.

-• The Name should be chosen in such a way that it does not hurt the sentiments of any group of the population over the world.
+• The name should be chosen in such a way that it does not hurt the sentiments of any group or population in the world.

-• It should not be very rude and cruel in nature.
+• It should not be very rude and cruel.

-• It should be short, easy to pronounce, and should not offensive to any member.
+• It should be short, easy to pronounce, and should not be offensive to anyone.

 • The maximum length of the name will be eight letters.